i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 # How To import users and groups from AD/LDAP (advanced configuration)

-Importing users and groups from Active Directory into i-doit always takes place via the [console.php](../cli/console/index.md) command.
+Importing users and groups from Active Directory into i-doit always takes place via the [console.php](../../automation-and-integration/cli/console/index.md) command.
 For this we use the [ldap-sync](./index.md) command.
 At the end of the article there is a complete example of the created advanced configuration.

-The article about configuration of [LDAP directory/Active Directory](./index.md) should be known to everyone before.
+The article about configuration of [LDAP directory/Active Directory](../index.md) should be known to everyone before.<br>
-Here we will go through different LDAP filters and a complete [ldap.ini configuration](../cli/console/using-configuration-files-for-console-cli.md).
+Here we will go through different LDAP filters and a complete [ldap.ini configuration](../../automation-and-integration/cli/console/using-configuration-files-for-console-cli.md).
 The goal is to synchronize all users and groups from AD/LDAP with i-doit, as well as their memberships.

-I assume a basic knowledge of AD/LDAP.
+I assume a basic knowledge of AD/LDAP.<br>
-In these examples for persons the objectClass = user is used.
+In these examples for persons the objectClass = user is used.<br>
-For groups the objectClass = group is used.
+For groups the objectClass = group is used.<br>
 If you do not want to synchronize all users or groups of the domain, you have to enter the DN/CN of an OU or container under “Search for users in (OU)\*”.

 [![Access](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/1-htiuag.png)](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/1-htiuag.png)